Q:

 A:

-Yearly physicals for adults with EKG, appropriate labs, pap smears, preventive health care counseling, and personalized health plan for the year.
+Yearly physicals for adults include health risk assessment, cholesterol, sugar, thyroid, kidney and liver blood tests, pap smears(as appropriate), prostate specific antigen (as appropriate), EKG (as appropriate), preventive health care counseling, and personalized health plan for the year.

 Q: